tandasat/PgResarch/DisPG/NOTE.md

 In addition to that, Pg\_IndependentContextWorkItemRoutine() needs to be handled.
 This is an unnamed function located at HalPerformEndOfInterrupt() - 0x4c and called instead of ExQueueWorkItem() on state 2 to shift to state 3 only when PatchGuard scheduling method '3 - PsCreateSystemThread' (see [[2]](http://blog.ptsecurity.com/2014/09/microsoft-windows-81-kernel-patch.html)) was selected.
 In order to handle this case, we additionally need to install the patch on Pg\_IndependentContextWorkItemRoutine() to catch PatchGuard related threads since work items are not used.
 Interestingly, in spite of the fact that ExQueueWorkItem() is one of protected functions (validated on state 2) and Pg\_IndependentContextWorkItemRoutine() is a replacement of this function, it is not a protected function and can be modified without being checked by Pg_SelfValidation().

-By installing these patches, you should be able to eliminate all PatchGuard contexts before they run into the second validation routine without being detected by the fiest validation routine.
+By installing these patches, you should be able to eliminate all PatchGuard contexts before they run into the second validation routine without being detected by the first validation routine.

 #### Faults and Other Attack Vectors

 There is a possibility that a PatchGuard can detect these modification.
 If you installed the patches when one of PatchGuard contexts is state 4 and switched to state 6 without calling sleep functions, or in the middle of state 6, the second validation routine will report the corruption, although this windows is short, and I have not faced this condition yet.

-Also, since it employes full of hard-coded values that heavily depending on binary versions of ntoskrnel.exe, this approach is not as generic as the ways described in [2].
+Also, since it employs full of hard-coded values that heavily depending on binary versions of ntoskrnel.exe, this approach is not as generic as the ways described in [2].
 If you are interested in PatchGuard, regardless of whether you want to disable it, it will be really fun to implement those generic attack vectors.

 ### References